-I slipped at work and want to claim what evidence would I need?
+I slipped at work or fell at work and hurt my back – what evidence would I need?

 You would need to prove that the accident happened because of your employer’s breach of their duty of care towards you.
 You would also have to prove your injuries resulted from the accident.
 In addition, you’d need to evidence the costs and losses you’d experienced because of the incident.

-I slipped at work because I didn’t see a sign, could I claim?
+I slipped at work and hurt my back because I didn’t see a sign, could I claim?

 If you were not paying attention and failed to spot clear signage of a slip hazard, you may not be able to claim.
 However, if the signage was obscured, for example, you may still have a chance of getting the compensation you deserve.

-How do I make a claim if I slipped at work and still work there?
+How do I make a claim if I slipped at work and hurt my back and still work there?